GHOST-mHBr/SQLi-Lab/README.md

 # SQL injection lab

-A vulnerable lab that you practice the following vulnerabilities:
+A simple vulnerable web application to practice the following vulnerabilities:

 * SQL injection
 * SQLi lead to RCE